Qudit States in Noisy Quantum Channels: Noisy quantum channels in higher dimension

 As $E_0 \ket{G} = \frac{1}{\sqrt{N}} \left[ \ket{0} + \sqrt{1 - \lambda(t)} \sum_{i = 1}^{N - 1} (-1)^{g(i)} \ket{i} \right]$, we have

 Also, $E_i \ket{G} = \frac{\sqrt{\lambda(t)}}{\sqrt{N}} (-1)^{g(i)}\ket{0}$ for $1 \leq i \leq N - 1$.
 Hence, $\braket{G | E_i | G} = \frac{\sqrt{\lambda(t)}}{N} (-1)^{g(i)}$.
 Combining we get

-In this case, fidelity depends on the number of vertices of the hypergraphs also on $\lambda(t)$.
+In this case, fidelity depends on the noise characterized by $\lambda(t)$.
 It does not depend on the structural properties of $G$.
 For different values of $n$ the fidelity is shown in figure \ref{fidelity_plot}.
-Recurrences are seen in the non-Markovian regime.
+Recurrences, due to the $P$-indivisible nature of the noise, are seen in the non-Markovian regime.